QBeller/lxptrainingpublic/README.md

 # lxptrainingpublic
 Training Repository staged as public

-I am editing the README file.
+I am again editing the README file.
 Adding some more details about the project description.